-Our curriculum foci for this term are as follows:
+Our curriculum for the autumn term is as follows:

-Apart from the usual expectations for spelling and reading every evening, homework will consist of practice, catch-up or revision activities for the first half term and thereafter will be determined by the needs of the various projects we are undertaking, possibly including learning lines and practising parts.
+Apart from the usual expectations for spelling and reading every evening, homework will consist of practice, catch-up or revision activities.
+This will usually be an English task and a Maths task.
 As always, homework not handed in on time, or not completed to a satisfactory standard, will need to be completed at break or lunchtimes.